-(or why I don’t want to ferry an aircraft for you whatever money you’re offering)
+(or, why I don’t want to ferry an aircraft for you)

-One of the industry sectors to benefit from the 2020 pandemic is aircraft ferrying, that is flying to relocate an aircraft, without passengers, for maintenance, repair, export or (most likely at the moment) storage.
-Ferrying an aircraft sounds like a simple operation but, in Europe, the rules around aircraft ferrying are opaque.
+One sector of the aviation industry that has benefitted from the covid pandemic is aircraft ferrying, flying to relocate an aircraft, without passengers, for maintenance, repair, export or storage.
+Ferrying an aircraft sounds like a simple operation, but, in Europe, the rules around aircraft ferrying are opaque.

-Unlike almost every other kind of aircraft operation ferrying does not fall within the scope of European rules.
-An article in the Air Operations Regulation makes “flights carrying no passengers or cargo where the aircraft is ferried for refurbishment, repair, inspections, delivery, export or similar purposes” subject only to national law, provided the aircraft is not listed on an AOC or NCC/SPO declaration.
+Unlike almost every other kind of aircraft operation, ferrying does not fall within the scope of European rules.
+The Air Operations Regulation makes “flights carrying no passengers or cargo where the aircraft is ferried for refurbishment, repair, inspections, delivery, export or similar purposes” subject only to national law unless the aircraft is listed on an AOC or NCC/SPO declaration.

 Which national law?

-The applicable national law is not that of the state of registry but the state in which “the operator has its principal place of business […] is established or resides”.
+The applicable national law is not that of the state where the aircraft is registered; it’s the state in which “the operator has its principal place of business […] is established or resides”.
 That’s easy if the aircraft operator is Airbus but more difficult for ad-hoc ferry flights of individual aircraft.
-Clearly, we need to establish who is the operator for each particular flight.
+We need to establish who is the operator for each flight.

 Who is the operator?

-If the identity of the operator is unclear, then it’s not clear which regulations are applicable to the flight.
+If the operator’s identity is unclear, which regulations apply to the flight is not clear.